Packaging your own APK file

 - Paste the copied files into the project’s

-Convert audio from .ogg
+Convert audio from .ogg to .m4a

-like on a computer, so you need to convert all audio files:
+For mobile phones, the game will use .m4a audio files instead of .ogg like on a computer, so you need to convert all audio files:

 This command line will first convert all

-, and then delete the original.ogg
+.oggfiles to.m4a, and then delete the original.oggfiles to save space.

 Windows

-command to navigate to the project's www
+Open PowerShell, use the cd command to navigate to the project's www folder and use the following command:

 Get-ChildItem -Recurse -Filter *.ogg | ForEach-Object { ffmpeg -i $_.FullName -c:a aac -b:a 96k -ar 44100 -map_metadata 0 ($_.FullName -replace '\.ogg$', '.m4a'); if ($?) { Remove-Item $_.FullName } }